-- Input the measured geographical positions into the GIS system and calculate the eligible area of each stratum and stand: - The project boundary shall be monitored periodically all through the crediting period, including through remote sensing as applicable.
+- Field surveys concerning the actual project boundary within which AR activity has occurred, site by site; - Measuring geographical positions (latitude and longitude of each corner polygon sites) using GPS; - Checking whether the actual boundary is consistent with the description in the CDM-AR-PDD; - Input the measured geographical positions that are in conformity with the description in the CDM-AR-PDD into the GIS system and calculate the area of each stratum and stand; - The project boundary shall be monitored periodically all through the crediting period, including through remote sensing as applicable.
 If the forest area changes during the crediting period, for instance, because deforestation occurs on the project area, the specific location and area of the deforested land shall be identified.
 Similarly, if the planting on certain lands within the project boundary fails these lands will be documented.